fare-patches/gerbil-wiki/Gerbil-development-with-Emacs.md

 This function builds the current Gerbil source tree by invoking the first build.ss script discovered by walking up the directory hierarchy.

+## SLIME Integration

+There is preliminary support for SLIME using ecraven's [r7rs-swank](https://github.com/ecraven/r7rs-swank).

+See drewc's [guide](https://gist.github.com/drewc/5f260537b7914a2b999c8a539fb48098) for how to set it up.